 The film starts with a young lady (fully clothed, strangely enough) staring into the camera against a dark background.
 Her lips never move, but she says, “Miguel, I’m your sister.
 Don’t look at me that way.
 Go back to the dance.”

 Cut to a horrible disco party with everyone in costume, including our “hero,” Miguel.
 He has a horribly disfigured face that he chooses to cover with a Mickey Mouse mask.
-He takes a pretty young thing back to her room and almost gets laid.
+He takes a pretty young lady back to her room and almost gets laid.
 Then she takes the mask off and is instantly disgusted.
 She no longer wants sex, but he keeps trying, eventually grabbing a pair of scissors and penetrating her the only way he can.
 (Unfortunately, the scissors stab at an obvious mannequin torso, chipping away plaster instead of cutting through skin.)

 Five years later, Miguel is being let out of the psyche ward into the custody of his sister, Manuela.
 She’s never allowed to mention that “unfortunate night.”

 On the train home, Miguel sees a young lady who catches his fancy.
 Manuela immediately accuses him of killing her when she disappears for five seconds after the lights go off. (“Disappears” is a strong word.
 More like, “Goes out of frame.”)

 Home is a language school that Manuela runs with their mother, an old bat in a wheelchair.
 Within about five minutes of meeting said old bat, someone attacks her with a BRIGHT LIGHT!
 Dunno where she goes, but she’s not seen for a long time.